finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 PatchPortfolioDetails: Patch portfolio details

 Create or update certain details for a particular transaction portfolio.
 Note that not all elements of a transaction portfolio definition are  modifiable once it has been created due to the potential implications for data already stored.
 The behaviour is defined by the JSON Patch specification.
-Currently supported fields are: BaseCurrency, AccountingMethod, SubHoldingKeys, AmortisationMethod, TransactionTypeScope, CashGainLossCalculationDate, InstrumentEventConfiguration, AmortisationRuleSetId, TaxRuleSetScope, SettlementConfiguration.
+Currently supported fields are: BaseCurrency, AccountingMethod, SubHoldingKeys, AmortisationMethod, TransactionTypeScope, CashGainLossCalculationDate, InstrumentEventConfiguration, AmortisationRuleSetId, TaxRuleSetScope, SettlementConfiguration, TransactionExclusionFilter.

 ### Example